 6. If people have been on holiday, can we ask them to work extra time to bring their average working hours up?

 It depends.
 The reference period can include up to four weeks’ statutory holiday leave taken (as well as any sick, maternity, paternity or adoption leave).
 The reference period is then extended by the number of days leave taken to establish the average working hours.
 So there is potential for asking people who have been on leave to work some extra time.

-7. Do we still have to have a written agreement with employees who agree to disapply the limit?
+7. Do we still have to have a written agreement with employees who agree to disapply the working-time limit?

 Yes.
 Such agreements must be made voluntarily - any attempt to apply pressure is unlawful (see 8).
 They must also be in writing, and must be signed by each individual employee involved.
 Workers may withdraw their agreement to disapply the limit at any time, providing they give the notice required under the agreement.
 The maximum notice that you can request from a worker is three months.

 8. Where one employee in a team refuses to work more than the statutory maximum hours, though the rest are willing, is there anything we can do?